Two for the Show (Trooper album)

 Two for the Show is the second album by Canadian rock band Trooper, released in 1976.
-The album was produced by Randy Bachman of Bachman–Turner Overdrive and The Guess Who fame.
+The album was produced by Randy Bachman of Bachman–Turner Overdrive and the Guess Who fame.
 The album was certified platinum in Canada, and contained the hits "Two for the Show" and "Santa Maria".
 "The Boys in the Bright White Sportscar", initially released off this album, later became a hit when it was re-released (with a few modifications) on Hot Shots in 1979.
+It reached number 80 on the Canadian charts.